-Staff Diversity (5 points) - While the Cultural Policy does not set specific goals for staff diversity, the Office of Cultural Affairs OAC will mirror staff diversity goals based on those of board diversity goals and definitions for the purposes of this scoring category.
+Staff Diversity (5 points) - While the Cultural Policy does not set specific goals for staff diversity, the OAC will mirror staff diversity goals based on those of board diversity goals and definitions for the purposes of this scoring category.
 Staff is considered pay-rolled staff, not contracted labor.
 Because organizations in Tier I generally do not have significant numbers of staff, they are exempt from staff diversity goals.